minsung/simple-script-engine/README.md

 | or    | Logical OR  |
 | =     | Equal       |

+### Android

+- The library is compatible with Android.
+- Tested on Android 8.0(API level 26) emulator
+- On Android, you can just use the SimpleExpressionEvaluator class directly.

 ## Usage

 It is required Java 17 or higher.